 Generally, babies often communicate via body language or crying.

-However, as the days go by you’ll start noticing various crying tones and behaviors that will help you understand what your baby wants.
+However, as the days pass, you’ll start noticing various crying tones and behaviors that will help you understand what your baby wants.

-For instance, the most common signs indicating your baby’s hungry before they start crying are finger sucking, reaching up with their arms and legs, and REM.
+For instance, according to the CDC, the most common signs indicating your baby’s hunger before crying are finger-sucking, reaching up with their arms and legs, and REM.

-Be observant of all these cues, and after a week or so, you’ll get accustomed to them.
+Be observant of all these cues; after a week or so, you’ll get accustomed to them.